 On QRZ.com you can see stations with large antenna installations for 6 meters.
 From cubical quads to an arrays of stacked yagis.
 You would think that you need a large directional antenna to be able to join in, but that is not necessary.
 Those large directional antennas pick up weak signals very well.
 So you only have to get your signal out.
 You can actually join in with only limited resources.
 With limited resources I mean a hula hoop, some speaker wire and SO-239 socket.
 Get ready to build your classic halo antenna.

 Better than a vertical

-In a previously published article I already wrote about the dual band square halo for 10 meter and 20 meter band.
+In a previously published article I wrote about the dual band square halo for 10 meter and 20 meter band.
 The halo is an omnidirectional radiator with horizontal polarization.
-In contrast to a vertical, the gain of the halo at low beam angles up to about 5 degrees (necessary for DX) increases with height above the ground.
-At only one wavelength above ground, the halo already produces a few dB more gain than a vertical.
+In contrast to a vertical, the gain of the halo at low radiation angles up to about 5 degrees (necessary for DX) increases with height above the ground.
+At only one wavelength above ground, the halo already produces a few dB more gain than a vertical antenna.
 Next to that, 99% of DX stations use horizontal polarization.
 The principle of the halo can be applied to any amateur frequency, including 50 MHz.